koolboks/Kiran-bot-Automation/README.md

-# Kiran-Bot-Automation-Visitor
+# Kiran-bot-Automation

-This is a Visitor bot visa.
+This is a student bot visa.

 ## Instructions